-Kevin Newton is the owner-operator of Australian Survival Instructors and is a highly experienced outdoor survival instructor, bow hunter, bushcraftsman, flint knapper, primitive skills researcher, Instructor & weapons re-creator..
+Kevin Newton is the owner-operator of Australian Survival Instructors and is a highly experienced outdoor survival instructor, bow hunter, bushcraftsman, flint knapper, potter, primitive skills researcher, Instructor & weapons re-creator..
 He has over 30 years of International outdoor experience including 2 years living in the Italian Alps learning trapping, hunting and foraging in the early 90’s.
 His passion for flint knapping and primitive survival skills, including re-creating the weapons, clothing and gear that Oetzi the Iceman was found with, has made him Australia’s premiere survival and primitive survival skills instructor.
-Kevin has featured on Australian national television, Japanese television in news interviews, ABC radio, Triple J ‘Hack’ and also an episode of channel 7 ‘Sydney Weekender’.
-Kevin has also taught Australian Special Forces survival and primitive skills, and is also Primitive Survival Skills Instructor for Australian company Strategic Threat Solutions.
+Kevin has featured on Australian national television, Japanese television, in news interviews, ABC radio, Triple J ‘Hack’ and also an episode of channel 7 ‘Sydney Weekender’ and was featured on Channel 7 TV series “Get Clever”, aired on Discovery Aus, NZ & Asia.
+In February 2019 Kevin filmed a U.S television episode of “Conan without Borders”, with world famous Talk Show host, Conan O’Brien, and was featured on the Italian TV network ‘Marco Polo’ with host Iona Sermoneta, March 2019 as well as ABC Radio Nationwide with Ron Quinn.
+In August 2019 Kevin collaborated with ‘The Bush Tucker Man’ Les Hiddins on a video project together.
+Kevin has also taught Australian Special Forces survival and primitive skills.

 Zac is Australian Survival Instructor’s very competent and extremely skilled instructor for all courses and topics, who has been a part of the team since 2012.
-He is an avid bowyer & hunter who never misses the opportunity to get amongst it whether teaching, hiking, bowhunting or bush crafting.
+He is an avid bowyer & hunter who never misses the opportunity to get amongst it, whether teaching, hiking, bowhunting or bush crafting.
 From an early age Zac has been in the great Australian outdoors often honing his archery skills including crafting his own bows, arrows and strings.
 Zac has a real enthusiasm for every facet of archery both primitive and modern.
 Zac has always had a passion for old world skills which has manifested itself in his current work as a blacksmith and craftsman making anything that piques his interest whether it be knives, bows, axes and Roman fire steels.
-Always prepared to learn from master craftsman and broaden his horizons Zac has recently travelled to Sweden to observe and learn Swedish blacksmithing techniques with Gransfors Bruk.
-Providing students of ASI with a very mature insight into survival techniques Zac is also prepared to share his old world skills such as knife and axe making.
+Always prepared to learn from master craftsman and broaden his horizons Zac has travelled to Sweden to observe and learn Swedish blacksmithing techniques with Gransfors Bruk, and now works in the Blacksmithing industry here in Australia, providing students with an Industry standard of Instruction on all A.S.I forging courses.
+Besides traditional survival skills Zac is also prepared to share his old world skills such as teaching Bow Making, Primitive Forging, including knife and axe making.

-Mick has joined the A.S.I team, after spending time working with Queenslands premiere Survival Courses company – Bushlore.
-Owner & operator Rich Hungerford has publicly mentioned Mick Stokes, for the fact that Mick not only built, but lived in a primitive lean to survival shelter for more than 4 months, just to see if it could be done.
-Mick’s survival interests extends to his extraordinary craftwork of woodcarving and spoon carving, and all things timber.
+Mick joined the A.S.I team in 2016, after spending time working with a Queensland Survival Course company – Mick not only built, but also lived in a primitive lean to survival shelter for more than 4 months, just to see if it could be done.
+Mick’s survival interests also extends to his extraordinary craftwork of woodcarving and spoon carving, and all things timber.
 Recently, Mick was interviewed and recorded by ABC reporter Sarah Whyte, for Triple J radio.